2022 Future Force Capabilities Conference and Exhibition

 Event Code : 2305

-Join NDIA at the first-ever Future Force Capabilities Conference and Exhibition, scheduled for October 18 – 21, 2021, in Columbus, GA hosted by the Armaments, Robotics, Munitions Technology Divisions and the Global Explosive Ordnance Disposal (EOD) community.
+Join NDIA at the annual Future Force Capabilities Conference and Exhibition, scheduled for September 19 - 22 in Austin, TX hosted by the Armaments, Robotics, Munitions Technology Divisions and the Global Explosive Ordnance Disposal (EOD) community.
 This event will convene a variety of attendees to foster creative interdisciplinary conversation and collaboration.
 Accordingly, it marks an unparalleled opportunity to maximize your expertise and interests across multiple focus areas by hearing from a team of top leaders in government, industry, and academia amid capabilities briefings, keynote remarks, panels, technical paper presentations, exhibits, and a live-fire demonstration.

 Who Should Attend?